mcfnord/rml/src/busto.md

 Allegation: Merrival alleged that Lindquist made the following culturally insensitive remarks.

-Summgy of the Factual Findings: The evidence does not support the allegation.
+Summary of the Factual Findings: The evidence does not support the allegation.

-Summa_ry of the Evidence: The evidence of each alleged remark is summarized below.
+Summary of the Evidence: The evidence of each alleged remark is summarized below.

 a.
 “Are you going to the casino?”
 Merrival (a tribal member) alleged that Lindquist asked him this when they pass outside the courthouse.
 Lindquist agreed